rokytory/winx-code-agent/README.md

 - ⚡ **High Performance**: Implemented in Rust for maximum efficiency
 - 🔄 **Reinforcement Learning**: Adaptive tool selection based on context and success patterns
 - 📁 **Advanced File Operations**:
     - 📖 Read files with line range support and chunking for large files
     - ✏️ Write new files with syntax validation
     - 🔍 Edit existing files with intelligent search/replace
     - ✅ Syntax checking to prevent code errors
 - 🖥️ **Command Execution**:
     - 🚀 Run shell commands with status tracking
-  - 📺 Screen support for long-running processes
+    - 📺 Full GNU Screen integration for interactive sessions
+    - 🔄 Automatic screen session management and orphan cleanup
+    - 🖥️ Attach/detach from active sessions like wcgw
     - ⌨️ Interactive terminal commands with real-time feedback
+    - 🏃‍♂️ Background process execution in detached screens
 - 🔀 **Operational Modes**:
     - 🔓 `wcgw`: Complete access to all features
     - 🔎 `architect`: Read-only mode for planning and analysis
     - 🔒 `code_writer`: Restricted access for controlled modifications
 - 📊 **Project Management**:
     - 📝 Repository structure analysis
     - 💾 Context saving and task resumption
     - 🧠 Task memory system
 - 🖼️ **Media Support**: Read images and encode as base64
 - 🧩 **RMCP Protocol**: Seamless integration with Claude and other LLMs